ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Form

+- Icon for the invalid text has been changed to the outline one
 - The label for required fields has been made more explicit ("required" instead of "\*"), so unless a custom label is used, it is no longer needed to provide an aria-label for it.
 Demo example have been updated in that sense.
 The parameter is still available in twig template, but left empy by default.

 ### Icon